A Generic Approach for Reproducible Model Distillation: Methodology

 Next we generate a synthetic sample of size $n$ and define the loss function $L(F,S)$.
 We \commt{choose} the student model $S_{(i)}$ with the smallest loss inside each equivalence class $\Omega_{i}$:

-for $i=1,2,\cdots,M$ and we call $S_{(i)}$ as the representative of the class $\Omega_i$.
-In the same spirits of Section \ref{asym_prop}, we define the best candidate student among these representatives by Then we can derive the p-value $p_{n,(j)}$ for each competing model $S_{(j)}$ with Equation (\ref{eq_pvalue}).
-The null hypothesis is rejected if $\sum_{(j)} p_{n,(j)} < \alpha$.
-Otherwise, we perform linear search in (\ref{eq_search}) \commt{for} the updated size $n'$.
-Then we iterate previous procedures by going back to generate a new collection of student models and implement the hypothesis test based on a new synthetic data of size $n'$.
-We repeat this process until the testing is passed or a maximum sample size $n_{\text{max}}$ is reached.
+for $i=1,2,\cdots,M$ and we call $S_{(i)}$ the representative of the class $\Omega_i$.
+In the same spirit as Section \ref{asym_prop}, we define the best candidate student among these representatives by Then we can derive the p-value $p_{n,(j)}$ for each competing model $S_{(j)}$ with Equation (\ref{eq_pvalue}).
+The selection among equivalence classes is stable if $\sum_{(j)} p_{n,(j)} < \alpha$.
+Otherwise, we perform linear search in (\ref{eq_search}) to find the updated size $n'$.
+We then iterate the previous procedure by going back to generate a new collection of student models and implement the hypothesis test based on a new synthetic data of size $n'$.
+We repeat this process until our stability threshold is passed or a maximum sample size $n_{\text{max}}$ is reached.
 We summarize the whole procedures in Algorithm \ref{alg1}.

-There are several important factors in our algorithm framework which we list as below.
+There are several important factors in our algorithm framework which we discuss below.

 \begin{itemize} \item \textbf{Number of candidate student models ($N$):}